Lucas-Haubert/Research_Internship_UiO_2023/README.md

 ## Context

-This repository is contains my work as a research intern at the University of Oslo (UiO), in 2023, oriented towards the study of stochastic volatility models with high-frequancy financial data.
+This repository is contains my work as a research intern at the University of Oslo (UiO), in 2023, oriented towards the study of stochastic volatility models with high-frequency financial data.
 The objective is to explore the methodologies and implications of volatility models, for a various range of assets, in order to model prices in a relevant way.

 A simple formulation to describe the price process $\(S_t\)$ is the model of continuous semi-martingale: